swcarpentry/DEPRECATED-boot-camps/1-Shell/shell.rst

 keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

-Use the GUI to open the tutorial on github.
-Single click on the "Firefox Web Browser".
-Type in the URL: TODO: modify: github.com/thehackerwithin/boot-camps/tree/2013-01-chicago

-Click on the directory named ``shell``.

 A *terminal* is a program you run that gives you access to the shell.
 There are many different terminal programs that vary across operating systems.